Low temperature hot melt glue bonds and seals delicate materials

 - Softening point: the point where the hot melt adhesive starts to soften is usually greater than 60°C.

-- Application method: Many cool melt adhesives are applicable using a roller or nozzle.
+- Application method: many low temperature adhesives are applicable using a roller or nozzle.
 These can be part of manual, semi-automatic or automatic application equipment depending on the product.

 When choosing an adhesive for packaging, it is also important to look at certification and standards.
 As low temperature hot melt adhesives are crucial for many packaging lines, and food packaging covers a great share of the industry, FDA approval is one of the most important certificates.
-Fortunately, many of these adhesives are FDA approved, meaning that they are safe to use on food packaging.
+Fortunately, many of these low temperature hot melt glue systems have FDA approval, meaning that they are safe to use on food packaging.
 To avoid any inconvenience, always check with the manufacturer to what extent the adhesive is food safe.

 Find a low temperature hot melt packaging adhesive supplier

 If you are looking for a low temperature hot melt adhesive for packaging, contact us and let our experts connect you with a supplier.
 Our network consists of adhesive industry professionals with proven track record of successful bonding.
-Click on the button below and share your adhesive needs with us.
+To get connected, click on the button below and share your adhesive needs with us.